 Bill is a founding director of the Morphettville Equine Clinic and has been providing surgical and diagnostic services to our clients since 1984.
 He has a wide knowledge of Equine surgery and sports medicine with many years of treating performance horses.
 His main areas of interest are in joint surgery and reconstructive surgery where he applies knowledge from his regular visits and training overseas.
-He is currently the chairman of HorsemedSA.
+Bill has retired but provides consulting services to the business.

 Todd graduated from the University of Queensland in 1989 and after 7 years in practice, embarked on a 10 year academic career working in Veterinary schools in Australia and the UK.
 At Liverpool University he became a specialist in Equine Surgery under the guidance of the great Professor Barrie Edwards.
 Todd then moved to Edinburgh University where he became Director of the Equine Hospital, before joining the practice in 2006.
 Todd brings a wide range of specialist services to our clients such as orthopaedics, airway surgery, laparoscopy and advanced abdominal surgery.
 Todd examines for the Australian College of Veterinary Scientists and is an internationally recognised RCVS, European and Australian recognised Specialist in Equine Surgery.